davidlj95/chrislb/docs/content-management/index.md

 The names that will be displayed for each directory and the size of the images gallery can be changed in the "Album presets" content.
 If no definition is found for an album preset, images will not appear.

-> Some album presets can't be removed given they are essential for the website.
-Those are `preview` and `lookbooks`
+> ⚠️ `preview` album preset can't be removed given it is essential for the website

 > ⚠️ If the `slug` field of a project does not match **exactly** the directory name in the [image CDN]
 > inside `projects`, image won't be able to be linked.